GeoscienceAustralia/ptha/ptha_access/README.md

 information at these sites.
 (The wave time-series for every event can also be obtained at all hazard points using methods described later in this document).

 Most of the hazard points are concentrated around Australia and its territories.
 We also store points at the locations of DART buoys (deep-ocean gauges which measure tsunami wave heights), as these are very useful for testing the model.
-In addition we store a 'thin' layer of results globally at the 100m contour, which is useful for testing our model and comparing with previous studies. **If using points far from Austraila, consider that we ignore tsunamigenic source zones that are not considered relevant for
+In addition we store a 'thin' layer of hazard points globally at the 100m contour, which is useful for testing our model and comparing with previous studies. **If using points far from Austraila, consider that we ignore tsunamigenic source zones that are not considered relevant for